fredericjacquet2/Finance-transfo-course/slides/3_Technology & solutions.md

 ----

 ### Off-the-shelf products
-A broadly used technology !
+- A broadly used technology !
-Can be "leveraged" with specifics
+- Can be "leveraged" with specific add-ons (RPA or Dataviz for example)
+- example : Blackline for financial close automation

 ----

 ### RPA

 ----